syndbg/java-interview/OOP.md

 1. What is Inheritence?

 1. Is multiple inheritence possible?
 If yes, what are the benefits?
-If not, why not?
+If no, why not?

 1. What is Polymorphism?